Instant Pot Shrimp Biryani

 • Basmati rice – A slender, long-grained type of rice, it is used in Indian cuisine.
 Because of the starch content, it has been the perfect texture for biryani recipes and is sometimes even referred to as biryani rice.
 You could use brown rice or jasmine rice if you prefer, but you won’t get that fragrant basmati effect.

 • Unsalted butter – Ghee can also be used.
-I like using unsalted so I can control the saltiness in the dish
+I like using unsalted so I can control the saltiness in the dish.

-• Spice Blend- whole cumin seeds, dried bay leaves, cloves, cinnamon stick, star anise, black peppercorns, chili powder, turmeric, garam masala, coriander powder
+• Spice Blend- whole cumin seeds, dried bay leaves, cloves, cinnamon stick, star anise, black peppercorns, chili powder, turmeric, garam masala, coriander powder.

 • Green cardamom & Black Cardamom – Common indian spices, green and black cardamom are processed very differently and thus have vastly flavor profiles.
+If you can’t find them or don’t want to spend the money, omit them.

 • Tomato- Feel free to chop up a large tomato, juices and all, into bite-size pieces.
 A 12-ounce can of diced tomatoes (drained) can also be used.